 Kapalbhati Pranayama is a type of yoga posture which involves rapid exhalation steps.
 The word Kapal translates to skull, and bhati refers to shine.
-Through the rapid exhalation process, Kapalbhati aims to cure several diseases and offer a holistic well-being.
+Through the rapid exhalation process, Kapalbhati aims to cure several diseases and offer holistic well-being.

 Moreover, this asana is a well-known technique used to detoxify the body and cleanse the mind and gut.
 Regular practice of Kapalbhati Pranayama is prescribed for every individual to maintain proper body functionalities.
 This process helps calm the mind and creates a sense of relief in the body.